emptt/my-ctf-writeups/ctflearn/reverse/Reykjavik/README.md

 ## Analysis

-The binary stores an obfuscated flag using **XOR encryption** with a hardcoded single-byte key.
+The binary stores an obfuscated flag using **XOR encryption** with a hardcoded key.

 ### The Obfuscation